Sreejan-22/smart-notes/README.md

-# A small React application to learn Material UI
+# Built a small React application to learn Material UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).